sinhasaurabh-tut/blog-arch/_posts/cloud/cloud-migration/cloud-migration-01.md

 Cloud migration is essential for lowering costs, increasing agility, enhancing security, improving reliability, and enabling access to cutting-edge technology.
 Organizations migrate to the cloud to future proof their IT, drive innovation, and remain competitive in a rapidly changing digital landscape.

-Organizations choose cloud migration—moving their applications, data, and infrastructure from on-premises environments to cloud platforms—for several compelling reasons.
+Organizations choose cloud migration—moving their applications, data, and infrastructure from on-premises environments to cloud platforms for several compelling reasons.

 Below are the core motivations, supported by real-world benefits: